drupol/not-a-number.io/_posts/dev/2018-10-30-how-to-use-the-php-traits.md

 Sometimes, it's possible that you'd wish your class to inherit from multiple classes, but unlike in Python (_and probably some other languages_), it's not possible in PHP (Yet?).

-Of course, inheritance with multiple classes can be hard to work with, it adds complexity and has issues like the [Diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem).
+Of course, inheritance with multiple classes can be hard to work with, it adds complexity and has issues like the [Diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem), which PHP is not concerned.

 <blockquote class="blockquote text-justify">
 The "diamond problem" (sometimes referred to as the "deadly diamond of death") is an ambiguity that arises when two classes B and C inherit from A, and class D inherits from both B and C. If there is a method in A that B and C have overridden, and D does not override it, then which version of the method does D inherit: that of B, or that of C?